StevieV1903/lottery_numbers_picker/README.md

 This responsive project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The application is hosted on netlify.
+The application is hosted on AWS Amplify.

 ---